 Analysis / Bias

-Overall, we rate, SWI – swissinfo.ch Left-Center biased based on slightly favoring left leaning issues and HIGH for factual reporting due to their articles being well sourced to credible media.
-(M. Huitsing 6/4/2018)
+Overall, we rate SWI – swissinfo.ch Left-Center biased based on slightly favoring left-leaning issues and HIGH for factual reporting due to their articles being well sourced from credible media.
+(M. Huitsing 6/4/2018) Updated (07/09/2023)